How an ARF Works

-An ARF is a personal tax-efficient investment fund into which you can transfer all or part of the balance of your pension fund after you receive your tax-free pension lump sum.
-An ARF allows you to remain invested and grow your retirement fund, with the ability to control your underlying asset choices, whilst also being able to draw down a flexible regular income.
+An ARF is a personal, tax-efficient investment fund into which you can transfer all or part of the balance of your pension fund after you receive your tax-free pension lump sum.
+It allows you to remain invested and grow your retirement fund, with the ability to control your underlying asset choices, whilst also being able to draw down a flexible regular income.

 When it comes to accessing your pension benefits, you don’t always need to have stopped working altogether, but you need to have left that pension-related employment if taking benefits from age 50 and before age 60 where permissible.

-You can also drawdown from a Personal Retirement Bond or PRSA from age 50, but only if your PRSA was employer-sponsored and you have left that employment.
+Individuals can also draw down their benefits from a Personal Retirement Bond or PRSA from age 50, but only if your PRSA was employer-sponsored and you have left that employment.

-Otherwise, the minimum drawdown age is age 60 from a Personal Pension Plan or from a PRSA.
+Otherwise, the minimum drawdown age is age 60 from a Personal Pension Plan or a PRSA.

-Interestingly, you don’t need to have retired from your business to access your pension from aged 60, no matter whether you’re self-employed or a company director/owner.
+Interestingly, you don’t need to have retired from your business to access your pension from age 60, no matter whether you’re self-employed or a company director/owner.

 However, if you die before drawing on your Executive Pension Plan, the value of your plan is payable in full to your estate, up to a limit of four times the level of your final salary from the company at that time.
-Any balance is currently required to be used to buy an annuity for your surviving spouse or partner and/or other dependants, thereby losing out on your ARF option.
+Any balance is currently required to be used to buy an annuity for your surviving spouse or partner and/or other dependants, or it can be invested in an ARF.

-Once you have taken your 25% tax-free cash (optional and up to 300k tax-free), an alternative to buying a regular pension payment for life called an “Annuity” is to reinvest your balancing pension pot in an ARF and then use it to make withdrawals to support your lifestyle.
+Once you have taken your tax-free cash (up to 200k tax-free), an alternative to buying a regular pension payment for life called an “Annuity” is to reinvest your balancing pension pot in an ARF, and then use it to make withdrawals to support your lifestyle.

-When reinvesting in an ARF you decide on the type of fund you would like to invest in, and the amount of investment risk you’re comfortable with.
-Withdrawals from your ARF fund on a regular or ad hoc basis are subject to regular PAYE.
+When reinvesting in an ARF, with the aid of your financial broker, you decide on the type of funds you would like to invest in, and the amount of investment risk that you’re comfortable with.

 How an ARF Works – Rules on Withdrawals